Joanna Baillie: Reputation and legacy

 One of her few detractors was Francis Jeffrey, who in 1803 published a long condemnatory review of the Plays on the Passions in the Edinburgh Review.
 He attacked the narrow theory, practice and purpose of the plays.
 Though he praised her "genius", Baillie marked Jeffrey down as a literary enemy and refused a personal introduction.
 Not until 1820 would she agreed to meet him; but they then became warm friends.
 James Hogg referenced their earlier clash in John Paterson's Mare, his allegorical satire on the Edinburgh publishing scene first published in the Newcastle Magazine in 1825, in which Baillie features as "a very interesting Scotch girl".

 Maria Edgeworth, recording a visit in 1818, summed up her appeal for many: Both Joanna and her sister have most agreeable and new conversation, not old, trumpery literature over again and reviews, but new circumstances worth telling, apropos to every subject that is touched upon; frank observations on character, without either ill-nature or the fear of committing themselves; no blue-stocking tittle-tattle, or habits of worshipping or being worshipped.

 Joanna Baillie offered a new way of looking at drama and poetry.
-Revered by poets on both sides of the Atlantic, many of her contemporaries placed her above all women poets except Sappho.
+She was revered by poets on both sides of the Atlantic; many of her contemporaries placed her above all women poets except Sappho.
 According to Harriet Martineau she had "enjoyed a fame almost without parallel, and... been told every day for years, through every possible channel, that she was second only to Shakespeare."
-Works of hers were translated into Singhalese and German, and she was performed widely in both the United States and Britain.
+Works of hers were translated into Sinhalese and German, and she was performed widely in both the United States and Britain.